Angry Birds Seasons: Season 3 (2013)

-Season 2014
+Season 4 (2014)

-Season 2014 would debut at even later date into the year than the last, in July 2014.
+Season 4 would debut at even later date into the year than the last, in July 2014.
 This introduced a third summer-themed episode, South Hamerica and Pig Days, an episode that has weekly unlocked levels.
 On October 9, 2014, the game got updated with "Ham Dunk", in celebration of the NBA Championships.
 On October 27, 2014, the Visit Finland Twitter account unveiled an image displaying Terence swimming on a pool along a similar looking bird, colored blue.
 This bird would later to be revealed to be the cousin of Terence, named "Tony."
 This Tweet hinted at the next update to the game, which would end up being known as "On Finn Ice" and would be released on December 1, 2014.
 This episode would feature the after mentioned Tony as a brand new playable character who had the ability of crashing down directly below him when the screen was tapped.
 The band, Apocalyptica, would also make the theme used in this update, which was a remix of the original Angry Birds theme.
-With this update, the episodes were arranged to the year they were released, not as it was previously; for example, the "Winter Wonderham" episode, which was in the fourth season (2013), was moved to the third season (2012), as the episode was released in 2012.
+With this update, the episodes were arranged to the year they were released, not as it was previously; for example, the "Ham'o'ween" episode and the "Wreck the Halls" episode, which were in the third season (Season 2), were moved to the second season (Season 1), as the two episodes were released in 2011, the "Haunted Hogs" episode and the "Winter Wonderham" episode, which were in the fourth season (Season 3), were moved to the third season (Season 2), as the two episodes were released in 2012, the "Arctic Eggspedition" episode, which was in the fifth season (Season 4), was moved to the fourth season (Season 3), as the episode was released in 2013.